Gonvisor

 GonVisor is a freeware sequential image viewer utility for Microsoft Windows used mainly to view digital images in the style of a comic book, manga or magazine.
 It has some additional features to create and manage archives and also to enhance the images.

-It is created for Windows system, but it is almost compatible to run in Linux/Solaris/Mac using Wine (software).
+Although the software is created for Windows systems, it is possible for it to run on UNIX-like systems (Linux/Solaris/MacOS) using Wine.